Project Settings in Fire & Water

 .user) file) will update, and the new setting will be in effect.

-For Cocoa and Android projects, the "CrossBox Device ID" setting will be synced with what you select in the CrossBox popup in the toolbar.
+For Cocoa, Android and remote projects (such as Linux, or Windows in Fire), the "CrossBox" and/or "CrossBox Device ID" setting will be synced with what you select in the CrossBox popup in the middle of the solution window's toolbar.

 If you select a device in the settings view, this change will apply to the single project whose settings you are currently editing.